thinkst/canarytools-docs/docs/incidents/incident-objects.md

 # Incident Objects

 Each log entry is termed an event, and consists of actions such as a single SSH login attempt, or a single POST to a web site, or a single SIP request.
-An event will result in an incident being created, but subsequent similar events from the same source will be bundle together if they occur in close proximity.
+An event will result in an incident being created, but subsequent similar events from the same source will be bundled together if they occur in close proximity.
 This means that if someone launches a brute-force attack, there is a single incident created with an event assigned to each login attempt.

 The incident object contains a record of the individual events that constitute the incident.